The Hidden Hazards in our Homes

 As parents, we need to refresh our perspective on the impact of technological overuse on children's development.
 Why don’t we put a hammer in the middle of the room?
 Because we understand that it is dangerous for our children.
 The same is true for our everyday, handheld, consumer electronics.

-As recommended by the American Academy of Pediatrics, children should not have access to screen media exposure until at least 2 years of age.
-Children older than 3 years of age should not spend more than 1-2 hours a day using entertainment screen time
+As recommended by the Canadian Academy of Pediatrics, children should not have access to screen media until two years of age.
+For children three to five years of age, limit screen time for less than one hour a day.

-Technological devices should be stored away and should be password protected
+Technological devices should be password protected and stored away from kids

 Avoid technology use in cars, restaurants, during family meals